Saturday, October 5, 2024

 “The economic power of the Indian diaspora continues to grow and is significant, and what’s interesting is how the diaspora is investing at home and developing joint ventures, which I think is also significant,” says Balasubramanyam.
 “It depends on India’s future economic policy, but for now it is quite liberal and inspires a lot more.”

 “These new migrants can move between different countries with open market policies.
 So if they are in Germany today, they can be in the US or Canada tomorrow because all these countries also offer them comparable citizenship frameworks,” adds Dutta.
-“They are young people in their 30s who still have decades of working life ahead of them, they are very ambitious and aspirational and big companies want to hire them because their contribution and what they produce has a global consumer market. skilled high earners will continue to make big contributions economically. “
+“They are young people in their 30s who still have decades of working life ahead of them, they are very ambitious and aspirational and big companies want to hire them because their contribution and what they produce has a global consumer market.
+Skilled high earners will continue to make big contributions economically. “

 Editor’s note: Shubhangi Sharma and author Gouri Sharma are not related